-While your auto insurance policy is probably not on your favorite reading material list, it is important to familiarize yourself with it.
+While your auto insurance policy is probably not your favorite reading material, it is important to familiarize yourself with it.
 When you understand your car insurance policy, you are better able to manage it and make the best choices for your needs.

-Our car insurance policy guide will discuss the importance of auto insurance, life events that can impact your insurance, and ways to manage your auto policy expenses.
+Our car insurance policy guide discusses the importance of auto insurance, life events that can impact your insurance, when to update your insurance, and how to manage your insurance policy expenses.

 Car Insurance Policies Explained

 First and foremost, it’s important to understand what auto insurance entails.
 The purpose of a car insurance policy is to allow you to drive legally while protecting you and your passengers in the event of an accident.
 Basically, car insurance is a contract between you and the insurance company.
 If you are paying your premiums, the insurance company should pay for losses up to the limits on your policy.

 Is Car Insurance Required in Every State?

 Virtually every state, except for New Hampshire, requires motorists to purchase minimum levels of car insurance to operate their vehicles.
 That said, New Hampshire still requires the at-fault driver to pay the expenses relating to bodily injury or property damage.
 Failure to pay those costs means their license is suspended.
 Therefore, purchasing an auto insurance policy is a good idea, regardless of where you live.

 What Is the Purpose of Car Insurance?

 Depending on your policy and level of coverage, car insurance can also help pay your bills if you are hit by an uninsured or underinsured motorist or if you are the victim of a hit-and-run accident.
 Even if your state does not require this coverage, consider purchasing it.
 Otherwise, getting into a collision with an underinsured or uninsured motorist could cost you a lot of money out of pocket.